 * The mean is the average of a list of numbers.

 ** The median is the middle value in all of the numbers listed in numerical order.

 What the data tells us?

-Our figures show that the median average pay of all of women in the UK is 25.1% lower than that of men.
+Our figures show that the mean average pay of all of women in the UK is 25.1% lower than that of men.